Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Evaluation

 \subsubsection{Effect of the number of cooperation nodes}

 We study perception performance with communication interruption affected by the number of cooperation nodes by gradually increasing the number of cooperation nodes on OPV2V dataset.
 Figure~\ref{fig:ablation_conum} shows detection performance with different interruptions in the scenarios with 2$\sim$5 cooperation nodes.
-We see that: the detection performance increases as the ego node cooperates with more nodes and the gain brought by more cooperation nodes becomes slight as the packet drop rate increases.
+We see that: the detection performance increases as the ego node cooperates with more nodes and the gain brought by more cooperation nodes becomes slight as the PDR increases.
 This is because more useful information from other nodes is missing due to more frequent interruptions.
-However, with the proposed V2X-INCOP, the performance gain brought by cooperation still remains significant when the packet drop rate is high.
+However, with the proposed V2X-INCOP, the performance gain brought by cooperation still remains significant when the PDR is high.